Do you love looking out into your garden and seeing beautiful butterflies flying around?

 However, you can take one additional step to draw them in.
 Butterflies are specific about where they lay their eggs.

-You must research which variety of butterfly is prevalent in your area.
+You must research which variety of butterflies is prevalent in your area.
 Once you have this information, you can research which type of plant they like to lay their eggs on.

 These plants are referred to as a ‘host plant.’
 By planting host plants in your garden or around your home, you’re providing a safe place for butterflies to lay eggs for the next generation.